-Key Audit Conclusions:
+Key Audit Conclusions, Findings, and Recommendations:

-- The financial statements of the Metropolitan Mosquito Control District (District) for the year ended December 31, 1999, were fairly presented, in all material respects, in accordance with generally accepted accounting principles. - We did not identify any instances of noncompliance with legal provisions that could have significantly affected the District's financial statements. - We did not report any written findings or recommendations to the District for improving internal controls over financial reporting.
+- The financial statements of the Metropolitan Mosquito Control District (District) for the year ended December 31, 2000, were fairly presented, in all material respects, in accordance with generally accepted accounting principles. - We report one written finding with recommendations to the District for improving internal controls over financial reporting.
+We found that the District did not have an appropriate process to verify its investment pool balance.
+(Finding 1, page 19) - We did not identify any instances of noncompliance with legal provisions that could have significantly affected the district's financial statements.